dmsolutionz/FaceBox-CV/README.md

 #### :movie_camera: :radio_button: Computer Vision Control demo using Pytorch and OpenCV.

 Face detection using `FaceBoxes (2017)`, a state-of-the-art method (for 2018) in CPU speed for multi-target facebox detection.   (https://arxiv.org/abs/1708.05234)
 <br/>

+_Methodology_

 ## 1. :page_with_curl: FaceBoxes By Shifeng Zhang (et al.)
-Implementing a great paper by Shifeng Zhang et al. with a face detection model capable of running at 20 FPS on a single CPU core.
+Implementing a great paper by _Shifeng Zhang et al._ with a face detection model capable of running at 20 FPS on a single CPU core.
 Perfect for user-interaction control.

 * Codebase available at https://github.com/sfzhang15/FaceBoxes